On This Page:

 - full-time (more than 20 hours per week) during your annual vacation quarter.

-Graduate students: if you have a teaching or research assistantship, this reaches the 20-hour-per-week limit to on-campus employment.
+Graduate students: with a teaching or research assistantship meet the 20-hour-per-week limit for on-campus employment.
 If you have an opportunity for additional employment on campus, you must consult your primary ISS adviser about additional work authorization.

 Expiration of On-campus Employment Eligibility

 - When you graduate.
 It expires the last day of your final quarter (per UW calendar), even if your I-20 expiration date is in the future.

 - If you transfer to another university; your work authorization expires on the day of your SEVIS record release date.

 - If you violate your F-1 status and your SEVIS record is terminated.

 Some campus jobs are designated as work-study positions.
 The job description might include a statement such as: “position open only to UW students who qualify for work-study awards.”
 Work-study awards are part of federal financial aid packages and are only available to U.S. citizens and permanent residents.
 F-1 students, generally, are not eligible for a work-study position and should not apply.

 However, there are some cases where the term work-study might be used in a more general sense and not necessarily refer to a financial aid award.
 You can contact the office that posted the job opening to confirm whether or not you must have a work-study award to be eligible for the job.